hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Processing Data Streams with `foreach`

-Inside a `task` block, a `foreach` loop can be used to apply a computation to a stream of data.
+Inside a `compute` block, a `foreach` loop can be used to apply a computation to a stream of data.
 For each element in the stream, the computation is executed.
 The elements are processed in the order they are received.